DolibarrLabs/dolibarr-debugbar-module/README.md

 // Require Dolibarr main file
 require '../main.inc.php';

-// Tell PHP that we want to use the debugbar var defined in main.inc.php global $debugbar;
+// Tell PHP that we want to use the debugbar variable defined in main.inc.php global $debugbar;

 // Add a message to debugbar
-$debugbar["messages"]->addMessage("hello world!");
+$debugbar['messages']->addMessage('hello world!');

 ?>
 ```